 Jesse A. Cripps is a partner in Gibson Dunn's Los Angeles office and a member of the firm's Labor & Employment, Litigation and Class Action Practice Groups.

-Mr. Cripps has handled the full range of labor and employment matters under both federal and state law, specializing in the defense of high-risk, complex and class action litigation.
-His recent successes include defeating collective action certification of a nationwide class under the Fair Labor Standards Act, securing the dismissal of state law class action claims on the pleadings, and securing the dismissal of class-wide state and federal wage claims before the commencement of discovery.
+Mr. Cripps has handled the full range of labor and employment matters under both federal and state law, specializing in the defense of high-risk, complex and class action employment litigation.
+His successes include defeating class and collective action certification, securing the dismissal of class action claims on the pleadings, and securing a variety of merits-based victories at the trial court and appellate levels.

-His representative matters include the defense of statewide and nationwide wage and hour class actions, the representation of employers in high-stakes non-compete and trade secret disputes, and the defense of various discrimination, retaliation, whistleblowing and ERISA claims.
-Mr. Cripps also represents employers in matters involving federal contract compliance (affirmative action), reductions in force, family and medical leave, traditional labor relations, occupational safety and health, and the Americans with Disabilities Act.
-In addition to his courtroom experience, Mr. Cripps also spends time counseling clients on preventative planning under state and federal laws and advises clients on traditional labor relations matters.
-He has also served as lead counsel representing management in collective bargaining negotiations with organized labor, including the International Brotherhood of Teamsters.
+His representative matters include the defense of statewide and nationwide employment class actions, the representation of employers in high-stakes non-compete and trade secret disputes, and the defense of discrimination, retaliation, and whistleblowing claims.
+Mr. Cripps also represents employers in matters involving reductions in force, family and medical leave, federal contract compliance, and occupational safety and health.
+In addition to his courtroom experience, Mr. Cripps also spends time counseling clients on preventative planning under state and federal laws.

 He graduated summa cum laude from Pepperdine Law School in 2002, where he served as Note and Comment Editor for the Pepperdine Law Review.
 He is also a contributor to the Gonzaga Law Review and Employment Discrimination Law (settlement chapter) (BNA), as well as California Lawyer magazine.